After Acceptance and Before Arrival

-Please review your Certificate of Eligibility also known as the I-20 form to be sure you have met all eligibility requirements.
+Please review your Certificate of Eligibility, also known as the I-20 form, to be sure you have met all eligibility requirements.

 The U.S. government requires the payment of a non-refundable $200 SEVIS fee for all international students before issuing a visa.
-The two methods of payment include: (1) electronically completing a Form I-901 obtained from website www.FMJfee.com, using a credit card, and (2) through the mail by submitting the Form I-901 with a check or money order drawn on a US bank and payable in US currency.
+The two methods of payment include: (1) electronically completing a Form I-901 obtained from website www.FMJfee.com, using a credit card and (2) through the mail by submitting the Form I-901 with a check or money order drawn on a US bank and payable in US currency.
 Go to www.ice.gov/sevis/index.htm for more information concerning SEVIS.

-Prospective students must submit the fee at least three business days before the scheduled Visa interview either electronically or by mail to the U.S. Department of Homeland Security address listed on the Form I-901.
+Prospective students must submit the fee at least three business days before the scheduled visa interview either electronically or by mail to the U.S. Department of Homeland Security address listed on the Form I-901.
 Students should bring a paper receipt (Form I-797) with them to the visa interview.

 It is your responsibility to make housing arrangements either before or after you arrive in Springfield.
 In order to avoid any unpleasant renting experience, you should carefully consider the overall condition of a residence and location when you look for a place to live.
 Be aware that rent differs depending on the conditions of the apartment or house you choose.

 Ozarks Technical Community College has a website to help you to find off-campus housing:

 Be sure to also make temporary accommodations if necessary.

 Make your Travel Arrangements